sshaikh/london_unified_prayer_times/README.rst

 This doesn't work!
 Why's it asking for a URL?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This library is designed to download timetable data held in JSON format
+This library is designed to download timetable data held in HTML format
 and accessible via a URL.
 It's up to the user of the library to provide
 that URL.
 There is at least one such URL in the public domain, but that
 address isn't provided here.